Endocarditis

 Treatments

-Treating endocarditis is important to stop irreversible damage to your heart.
+Treating this infection is important to stop irreversible damage to your heart.
 You will likely receive antibiotics to fight the infection, and if the valve damage is severe, you may require surgery to repair or replace the valve.

 Infective Endocarditis Surgery